PySimpleGUI/PySimpleGUI/readme.md

 New for 2019, PySimpleGUIWeb.
 This is an exciting development!
 PySimpleGUI in your Web Browser!

-The underlying framework supplying the webcomonent is the Remi package.
+The underlying framework supplying the web capability is the Python package Remi.  https://github.com/dddomodossola/remi  Remi provides the widgets as well as a web server for you to connect to.
+It's an exiting new platform to be running on

 # Support